 A soft bristle brush is one of my most-used succulent tools.
 Use the brush to whisk away any stray soil particles or cobwebs.

-I plan to root these cuttings in their eggshell.
-I’ll come back and post an update and photos in a couple of months.
-Once the cuttings are well-rooted, you can transplant the succulent or simply crush the eggshell planter and plant it in the soil.
+These cuttings will root beautifully in their eggshell.
+Once the cuttings are well-rooted, you can transplant the succulent or simply crush the eggshell planter to give the roots an escape route, and plant it in the soil.
+As the eggshells break down, they add welcome calcium to the soil.

 Displaying Succulent Eggshell Planters